Twisted Superfields: Experimental Implications

 \subsection{A Seventh Quark}

-This model predicts the existence of a seventh flavor of quark.
-The model itself does not predict the mass of the quark, but if the mass was larger than that of the top quark, then the seventh quark could potentially break electroweak symmetry at its mass scale, not that of the top quark.
-In other words, the model appears to prefer a seventh quark with a mass smaller than that of the top quark.
+This model predicts the existence of a seventh flavor of quark (denoted here by $f$).
+Anomaly cancellation in the presence of seven quarks was addressed in section 4 of this paper.
+The model does not predict the mass of the quark, and by choosing a large value for the superpotential parameter $\Gamma_\Phi$, it is possible to construct a version of this model where the $f$ quark has a mass larger than that of the top quark.
+However, for reasons discussed below, it is proposed that the mass of the $f$ quark is smaller than the mass of the bottom quark.

-A recent paper shows that if there is a fourth down-type quark with a mass of 2.9 GeV, then most of the exotic hadrons discovered over the last twenty years fit nicely into the quark model as normal mesons and baryons involving this quark, rather than 4- or 5-quark hadrons \cite{exotics}.
+A natural question is how an additional low-mass quark could have evaded detection so far.
+A recent paper shows that if there is a fourth down-type quark with a mass of 2.9 GeV and a light scalar that mediates its interactions, then most of the exotic hadrons discovered over the last twenty years fit nicely into the quark model as normal mesons and baryons rather than as 4- or 5-quark hadrons \cite{new-quark}.
+In other words, as opposed to evading detection, it is proposed that the additional quark has been observed hundreds of times.

+If so, then it should be possible to make predictions for how to observe new $f$-quark hadrons or new decay modes of already-observed exotic hadrons.
+Indeed, many such predictions have been made for LHCb, Belle II, and BESIII that could be checked by re-analyzing data already collected by these collaborations \cite{HADRON2025,LHCbpres2025}.

+In the Additional Scalars subsection, it is suggested that the scalar proportional to diag$(1,1,1,1,1,0)$ (called $\varphi_5$) may be very light.
+This scalar does not interact with any of the gauge bosons or gaugino quarks below the unification scale, but it does interact with quarks in the adjoint twisted superfield.
+The interaction with those quarks is governed by the superpotential couplings $\Gamma_\Phi$ and $\Gamma_{1FF}$ from eqs \eqref{GrindEQ__1_18_} and \eqref{GrindEQ__1_15_}.